philzon/helm-assert/README.md

 $ helm plugin install https://github.com/philzon/helm-assert.git
 ```

+Use flag `--version` to install a specific version.

 Using Helm to update the plugin will always fetch the latest version published:

 ```txt